 We provide Gas Safety Certificates (CP12) to Home Owners, Landlords, and Estate Agents within London, Essex and surrounding areas.
 A gas safety certificate is a legal requirement.
-All our gas safe registered engineers are experienced in all aspects of residential gas inspection, allowing them to test boilers, cookers and inspect all type of gas appliances, and associated pipeworks.
+All our gas safe registered engineers are experienced in all aspects of residential gas inspection and use lates technology, allowing them to test boilers, cookers and inspect all type of gas appliances, and associated pipeworks.

 When letting out a property, a gas safety record needs to be produced by a Gas Safe registered engineer.
 The gas safety record provides information on the make, model and state of all the appliances in the property.
 A Landlord gas certificate is valid for one year and for that reason must be done every year.
 If there are any defects identified during the gas safety inspection, we will assist you in the remedial work required and can provide you with a free no obligation quotation to ensure your property fulfils all safety and legal requirements.

 - UK landlords are lawfully needed to have gas works, and a gas safety certificates completed and signed in full.

 - If a landlord fails to satisfy the legal requirements for gas safety, they are responsible for serious charges and criminal prosecution.
 If a tenant is injured due to a failure on the landlord’s part to secure a correct gas safety certificate then the criminal court can enforce extensive fines, while if a death occurs as a result of landlord negligence through gas safety, the landlord can be charged with manslaughter.
 A majority of insurance provider also specify that if there is not a current gas safety certificate for a residential rental property, then any insurance plan that you hold for the property will be considered invalid.
 For these reasons it is vital making sure that you hold a current gas safety certificate for all your rental properties.